|

 less impressive since it uses here a very similar squarewave timbre like

-reduce cost.
-Also the sound chip is not a genuine Yamaha one.
+cut cost; also the sound chip is not genuine Yamaha anymore.

 different main features: